 History & Timeline

-The Clyde property was sold shortly thereafter, with the proceeds reserved to purchase land in Bridgeview, where the Mosque currently stands.
-Designs of the Mosque were presented in 1977, and construction began in November 1978.
-Three years later, in 1981, the doors to the Mosque Foundation were officially opened, and the first congregational prayers were held.
-All five daily obligatory prayers and Friday congregational prayers were offered from the start, as well as nightly Taraweeh prayers during the month of Ramadan.
-Quran recitation classes, Hadith lectures, and regular monthly meetings were established to serve the spiritual and social needs of the community.
+The Clyde property was sold shortly after that, with the proceeds reserved to purchase land in Bridgeview, where the Masjid currently stands.
+Designs of the Masjid were presented in 1977, and construction began in November 1978.
+Three years later, in 1981, the doors to the Mosque Foundation were officially opened.
+On a few acres of swampy land in the middle of the mostly abandoned prairie in Bridgeview, the Mosque Foundation began as a small structure with a maximum prayer hall capacity of 300 worshippers.
+All five daily obligatory prayers and Friday congregational prayers were offered from the start including nightly Taraweeh prayers during Ramadan.
+Quran recitation classes, Hadith lectures, and regular weekly and monthly meetings were established to serve the spiritual and social needs of the community.

 During the 1990s, the Mosque Foundation community expanded greater than anyone could have predicted.
 The growing needs and increasing numbers required the Mosque Foundation to expand its original facility, which was completed in 1998.
 Yet, even as the new prayer area nearly doubled in size, two Friday Congregational Prayers and two evening Ramadan Taraweeh Prayers were still needed to serve the large community.
 In 2005 the Mosque Foundation opened a Community Food Pantry to help combat hunger for low-income families.